eirikt/plain-functional/README.md

 The state of this little library is:
 Don't use this, use [Vavr](https://www.vavr.io) (or something in that ballpark) instead.
-But who knows, maybe this library develops into something that can be recommended in the future.
+But who knows, maybe this library develops into something that might be recommended in the future.

 ---